brunorochax/sparkify/README.md

 ## Authors

-This project and data were create and provisioned by udacity.com on Data Engineering Nanodegree.
+This project and data were created and provisioned by udacity.com on Data Engineering Nanodegree.